kequtech/kequtech-docs/src/md/arbor/index.md

 Key properties:

 - Deterministic sequences of actions for each route
-- Modular branching that mirrors real project structure
+- Modular branching that mirrors real project structures
 - Zero dependencies and minimal overhead
 - Explicit handling of Content-Type for rendering and error behavior
 - Flexible body parsing with validation, type enforcement, multipart support and controlled failure modes